crowbait/typespec-typescript-emitter/README.md

 The emitter should be able to handle most basic TS contructs, like scalars, literals, object, arrays, tuples and intrinsics (eg. `null`).

+> [!IMPORTANT]
+> These types do not respect most transformative decorators, notable `@visibility`.
+> This is because it's non-trivial to do, has unexpected problems and the functionality is *somewhat* already there, in the form of [Routed Typemaps](#routed-typemap).
+> For additional information, see [#7](https://github.com/crowbait/typespec-typescript-emitter/issues/7).

 Example:

 ```ts